- How has 2020 accelerated the acceptance of the digital economy?

 We should also note that we haven’t seen a shift from working in the office to working from home, but a shift from working in the office to working anywhere.
 If we refer back to the medium is the message, then we can see that the future of work is not a digital workplace: a location on a digital platform such as SecondLife.
 The new (digital) workplace is the network of digitally mediated relationships between workers in a team, and not a ‘place’ per se (either physical or digital).
 It used to be worker goes to work, now work goes to worker.
 Making work digital has made the work fungible.
 It also means that techniques such digital twins enable us to bring more work, such as diving fork lifts, into the digital workplace.
 The digital workplace is rapidly evolving, consuming our old concept of physical workplace in the process.
 It’s unclear how much the global pandemic has accelerated this trend, but it’s looking like the acceleration of group has been more significant than with market.

 As work now goes to worker (rather than worker to work) some workers are even heading out to the country, intending to trek into the city every week or so while spending the rest of their time in the great outdoors.
-Many commentators have pointed out that this both enables workers in the city to have a tree or sea change, but it also enables telemigration and globotics.Baldwin, RE 2019, The globotics upheaval: globalization, robotics, and the future of work, Oxford University Press.
+Many commentators have pointed out that this enables workers in the city to have a tree or sea change, but it also enables telemigration and globotics.27Baldwin, RE 2019, The globotics upheaval: globalization, robotics, and the future of work, Oxford University Press.
 Telemigration has been a building as a trend for some time, the pandemic is likely to have accelerated this and consequently made work more global, but it’s not clear by how much.
 We might consider this the impact on the organisation layer, with COVID-19 accelerating a trend to unbundle the physical locations where firms have employers.
 We’re doing the same work but we’re arranging it differently.
 This might be the next unbundling (building on Baldwin’s model, mentioned earlier) in the history of globalisation.
 It’s unclear where this trend will go, but it is both an opportunity and a problem.
 Telemigration could be used to offshore work, contributing to the growing problems in society.
 Or it could be used to enable more flexible work, and so making work more equitable by helping workers juggle their home and professional commitments.
 We have a choice, it’s up to us to take it up and decide wisely.

 The last level—industry—is the most interesting.
 This is also the area where that idea that “technology will disrupt institutions” plays out.
 Our future economy is not an economy where the existing institutions have been replaced by better and more ‘digital’ alternatives.
 Trade finance will not be disrupted by a blockchain trade finance solution that replaces existing institutions with new digital ones.
-This point of view makes the mistake of considering the financial mechanics of an industry as seperate from its productive work.
+Assuming this makes the mistake of considering the financial mechanics of an industry as seperate from its productive work.
 Digital technology is changing all aspects at once, finance, production, work, and engagement with the community and customers.
 The end result being that we’re likely to see the institutions endure, but what they do, the norms and practices around them, will change.

-DFMA construction is currently having it’s River Rouge moment.
-While firms has been addressing point challenges, such as quantity surveying, they’ve been forced to vertically integrate as there is no solution for a DFMA firm to connect with the digital economy.
+DFMA construction is currently having its River Rouge moment.
+While firms has been addressing point challenges, such as quantity surveying, they’ve been forced to vertically integrate as there is no solution for a DFMA firm to connect digitally with the economy.
 Should, for example, a firm want to buy doors, what they would like to do is send a model describing the door they want along with a description of the contract, and receive a door, made to tolerance, with supporting building product documentation, for quality assurance.
 This is not possible.
 Their response is to buy a turret lathe and do it themselves, to vertically integrate.
 The opportunity is to understand how organisations in the DFMA industry want to work together (rather than how they’re currently forced to work together) and then enable them to do this.
 A successful approach would see the DFMA firms unbundling, driving the creation of a new digital native industry.
-The new digital economy would be unfolding in front of us.
+One might say that the new digital economy would be unfolding in front of us.

 This is a general pattern that would be valuable to explore.

 Take land titles.
-A typical pattern when a developing country finally manages to obtain a significant external internet connection is for experts from the West to push for the country to “leapfrog years of problems and put all the titles on blockchain”, as the blockchain is more secure (it isn’t, as discussed), more efficient (it isn’t, a database would be cheaper), and so on.
-A prototype, based on a possible workflow, is built with nice user interfaces (as it’s easy to make blockchain work at the scale of a proof of concept).
+A typical pattern when a developing country manages to obtain a significant external internet connection is for experts from the West to push for the country to “leapfrog years of problems and put all the titles on blockchain”, as the blockchain is more secure (it isn’t, as discussed), more efficient (it isn’t, a database would be cheaper), and so on.
+A prototype, based on a possible workflow, is built with nice user interfaces (as it’s easy to make a prototype work at the scale of a proof of concept).
 Done!